Chapter 21 : Why So Sirius

 “It’s all right,” I mumbled.

 “And she just said you’ve been staying in the Leaky Cauldron,” James continued.
 “Do you two want to come stay at my house instead?
-There’s loads of space – and you’re my friends, you can’t spend your whole summer dishing ice cream to try to afford that room.
+There’s loads of space – and you’re my friends, you can’t spend your whole summer dishing ice cream.
 You’re supposed to enjoy summer.”

 “Er, well… I don’t know,” I said.
 That was a long time to stay – wouldn’t they get tired of us?
 Would it be weird?